ysayyed/ReactHooks/README.md

 - useDeferredValue
 - useId

-> Codes for the following topics:
+> Covered topics:

 - [x] How to use useState hook with onChange event listener.
 - [x] How to use useState hook based on previous value, Example: increment / decrement counter.
 - [x] How to send data from Child to Parent, using useState and props.
+- [x] How to use useState hook for arrays. [showcased by using dynamic list]

 ### Note : I have used styled components library to use Component based styling.
 You can also use normal css though.

 ### Author: Sayyed Muhammed Yaseen